xuechunxu/DiTing/README.md

 ## Citation
 To cite DiTing please use
-`Xue CX, Lin H, Zhu XY, Liu J, Zhang Y, Rowley G, Todd JD, Li M, Zhang XH.
-DiTing: A Pipeline to Infer and Compare Biogeochemical Pathways From Metagenomic and Metatranscriptomic Data. _Front Microbiol_.
-2021 Aug 2;12:698286. doi: 10.3389/fmicb.2021.698286.`
+> Xue CX, Lin H, Zhu XY, Liu J, Zhang Y, Rowley G, Todd JD, Li M, Zhang XH.
+DiTing: A Pipeline to Infer and Compare Biogeochemical Pathways From Metagenomic and Metatranscriptomic Data.
+Front Microbiol.
+2021 Aug 2;12:698286. doi: 10.3389/fmicb.2021.698286.

 ## Introduction
 DiTing is designed to determine the relative abundance of metabolic and biogeochemical functional pathways in a set of given metagenomic/metatranscriptomic data.
 The input is expected to be a folder containing a group of paired-end clean reads.
 These reads will be assembled, annotated, and parsed for producing a table of relative abundance of elemental/biogeochemical cycling pathways (e.g., Nitrogen, Carbon, Sulfur) in each sample.
 Sketch maps and heatmaps will also be produced accordingly for comparing biogeochemical functions visually.